 The flaw may be a negative character trait, such as a shortcoming, deficiency or lack.
 Classically, the shortcoming may be an excess of a negative quality, such as pride.
 Generally speaking, the flaw is typically one of egoism.
 It may, especially in serial formats, simply be a deficiency in or lack of knowledge or awareness of a particular truth.
 But a flaw must be there, because without it, the character would have nothing to learn.

 The want provides the driving force of the surface structure of the story, its outer or external side.

 The goal is what is set up as the supposed way to achieving the want.

-The task is the means of reaching the goal.
+The task is the what the protagonist has to do, the mission, i.e. the means of reaching the goal.

-A good way of helping the audience or readers to understand all these factors is a strong antagonist.
-In emotionally effective stories, this is often a polar opposite to the protagonist – on all levels, right down to the way they look.
+A good way of helping the audience or readers to understand all these factors is a strong antagonism.
+This force in the story may be personified in an “baddy”.
+In many emotionally effective stories, this character is often a polar opposite to the protagonist – on all levels, right down to the way they look.
 Luke Skywalker is small and white, Darth Vader is big and black.